metacoglab/lab_wiki/lab.md

 ### The office

-The members of our lab sit across multiple sites, each a few minutes walk apart.
-Some of the team are sat at the Wellcome Centre for Human Neuroimaging, at 12 Queen Square (also called “The FIL”), while others are based in the Dept of Experimental Psychology (EP) at 26 Bedford Way or the Max Planck Centre (MPC) for Computational Psychiatry in Russell Square House.
+The members of our lab sit across 3 different sites, each a few minutes walk apart.
+Some of the team are sat at the Wellcome Centre for Human Neuroimaging, at 12 Queen Square (also called “The FIL”), while others are based on the 5th floor of the Dept of Experimental Psychology (EP) at 26 Bedford Way (also called the Institute of Behavioural Neuroscience) or the Max Planck Centre (MPC) for Computational Psychiatry in Russell Square House.
 Bedford Way has its own cafe and common room, and both EP and the MPC hold regular seminars of interest to our group.
-The policy at the FIL is that teams are mixed up, so our group is spread over offices on different floors.

 ### Hours